SmartsquareGmbH/mqtt-admin-starter/README.md

 # Mqtt Admin Starter

-This project contains a basic service to register and unregister clients to authenticate to an MQTT broker.
+This project contains a basic service to register and unregister clients to authenticate to an MQTT broker for Spring Boot.
+As of the current version only support for EMQ X is implemented, but other brokers could be implemented by subclassing the `BrokerApiClient` interface.

 ## Getting started